benzenwen/benzenwen.github.io/_posts/2015-01-27-mostly-nil.md

 surprised by the outcome.
 I'll have to report back later to see how my lovely wife (MLW) views it.

-The creative impetus also got me write in my blog today.
+The creative impetus also got me to write in my blog today.

 The new blog title has a geek double entendre in Lisp.
 The opposite of 't' or truth in Lisp is 'nil'.